ukmaker/VDPtoTFT/README.md

 - Install STM32CubeIDE if you haven't already got it
 - Download this repo
 - Open the project in the IDE and build it
+- Tweak appropriate jumpers on your Nucleo (see below)
+- Wire up a trimpot to set the sync level
 - Connect the Nucleo to the display of your choice (see below)
 - Connect the Nucleo to your VDP
 - Plug everything in